coinbase/nft-dapp-starter-kit/README.md

 # NFT Dapp Starter Kit 🏗️

-❗ **WARNING: This repo is currently a work-in-progress.
-Please do not use for any other purpose than educational.
-It is slated to officially release by the third week of June 2022.
-The smart contract has NOT been audited.
-You will lose ALL your money.** 🔴

 Ready to bootstrap your own NFT minting site?
 Get started here.
 This boilerplate repo contains an NFT minting contract, a sample frontend dapp, and metadata generation scripts for you to get started.

 ## Get Started